-NFL gives okay for free agency to start on schedule, so Seahawks may soon know the fate of Jadeveon Clowney and others
+NFL gives OK for free agency to start on schedule, so Seahawks may soon know the fate of Jadeveon Clowney

 But that, combined with the fact that the minimum salaries for players was raised by at least $90,000 under the new CBA (which is effective immediately), actually decreased the cap room that the Seahawks had as of Sunday afternoon.

-Seattle had been estimated to have about $43.6 million in effective cap space on Saturday afternoon, via OvertheCap.com.
-But with the new numbers now in effect (and accounting for the raise in minimum salaries), Seattle’s cap space dipped to roughly $38.5 million.
+The Seahawks were estimated to have about $43.6 million in effective cap space on Saturday afternoon, via OvertheCap.com.
+But with the new numbers now in effect (and accounting for the raise in minimum salaries), their cap space dipped to roughly $38.5 million.

-Since every team had to deal with the same change, though, Seattle remained having the 17th-nost cap space in the NFL.
+Since every team had to deal with the same change, the Seahawks remain as having the 17th-most cap space in the NFL.

-But the alteration of some of the rules going forward and the lessening of cap space undoubtedly had teams doing some quick scrambling Sunday to adjust.
+But the alteration of some of the rules and the lessening of cap space undoubtedly had teams doing some scrambling Sunday to adjust.

-Several Seahawks had spoken out against the proposal before it was passed, including quarterback Russell Wilson, and several took to Twitter to voice disapproval that it had passed on Sunday.
+Several Seahawks had spoken out against the proposal before it was passed, including quarterback Russell Wilson, and several took to Twitter to voice disapproval that it had passed.

 To which middle linebacker Bobby Wagner responded: “They voted out of fear.
 That’s it.
 Just fear.’’